Jobs & Business

 Humor is also an important tool to master in British business culture.
 It is often used to lighten the mood and diffuse tension.
 The British especially like humor that is dry and witty, as well as that which is self-deprecating and taken at one’s own expense.
 It is important to be able to laugh at oneself.
 However, you should also be aware that the use of humor in a business setting does not mean that the situation is not being taken seriously.

 The British are very reserved and seldom show strong emotions while doing business.
-They use indirect speech, humor and understatement to keep business situations calm and low-key.
+They use indirect speech, humor, and understatement to keep business situations calm and low-key.
+Therefore, it might sometimes be challenge to understand how things, people, and situations are perceived by your British business partners.
 Keep your voice down when speaking and try to avoid making large, exuberant hand gestures.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.